The harmful impact of plastic pollution

 Our latest environmental scientific publications

-April 2023, article in a peer-reviewed journal
+November, 2024, article in peer-reviewed journal

-November 2023, article in a peer-reviewed journal
+July 2024, article in peer-reviewed journal

 Frequently asked questions